 - Spread the shirt on a hanger which will increase surface area.
-Increase in surface area makes the shirt dry quickly.
+Increase in the surface area makes the shirt dry quickly.

 - Dry the shirt in sunlight.
-Because of high temperature water evaporates faster.
+Because of high-temperature water evaporates faster.
 Thus the shirt gets dried easily.

 - Iron the shirt.
 Heat increases the speed of vaporization and evaporation.
 This dries the shirt faster.